 (8) Two-pot self watering system

 The upside of this system is that it uses pots you already have.
 However, the downside is where you place the pots would have to be a bit more permanent.
 The system works best to help the plant to cool off so it’s a really great system for hot and dry areas.

 First, take two planters, sealing all the drainage holes of the bigger pot.
 Place the smaller pot inside the bigger one.
 It’s ready for planting now, so finally, fill the bigger pot with water.

 Source: Two pots and a plan

 (9) Buckets of Self Watering Pots

 First, get two buckets of varying size.
-The smaller one will be the earth pot while the deeper bucket will contain the water.
-Additionally, pictured above are upcycled buckets from a bakery.
-Next, add a styrofoam cup, a non-PVC pipe an inch or more, a funnel (or you can use the narrow end of a plastic bottle), a bit of string, and black plastic bag as liner.
-Moreover, with these materials and tools for cutting you can start upcycling buckets as your own self watering flower pots, mini gardens and other diy garden ideas.
+The smaller one is the earth pot while the deeper bucket will contain the water.
+Pictured above are upcycled buckets from a bakery, so add a styrofoam cup, a non-PVC pipe an inch or more, a funnel or the narrow end of a plastic bottle, a bit of string and a black plastic bag as liner.
+With these materials and tools for cutting you can start upcycling buckets for your own self watering flower pots, mini gardens and other diy garden ideas.

 Source: DIY Self Watering Buckets